MRPell/FOTFTESTFINAL/readme.txt

 Welcome to Matt Pell's interview test app!
-This is a single page app for viewing broadcasts.
-Broadcast data is made up.

 Download the app files to a local directory on your computer.

 Make sure you have latest node and mongodb versions.
+Install them if not.
+I'm using Node v10.13.0 and Mongo 4.0.3

-Go to the root directory, and in a command prompt type: npm install
+Go to the root directory of the app, and in a command prompt type: npm install

-In a new terminal or command prompt window, navigate to wherever you keep MongoDB (for example: C:\mongo\bin) and type:
+In a new terminal or command prompt window, navigate to wherever you keep MongoDB (for example: C:\mongo\bin) and set the dbpath to data folder of the app: c:\appLocation\...\fotfBroadcastApp\data

 Command C:\mongo\bin\mongod --dbpath c:\testapp\fotfBroadcastApp\data